juyongdo/pycape/docs/tutorials/submit_linear_regression_job.md

 Pass the `DataView` that contains training data to `x_train_dataview`, and the `DataView` that contains the target values to `y_train_dataview`.

+To specify which organization participating in the computation will own the results of the trained model, pass the ID of the intended organization to the `model_owner` parameter.
+You can view the IDs of organizations collaborating on the project that you are a member of by using the [`list_organizations`](/libraries/pycape/reference#pycape.api.project.project.Project.list_organizations) method defined on the `Project` class.

 You'll also need to specify the [S3 Bucket location that you would like Cape to save your model results to](/libraries/pycape/usage/job/#setting-the-storage-location-as-a-model-owner-in-cape).

 ```python